-You’ve likely heard of matcha tea — those bright green, frothy lattes that are popping up on every cafe menu across the world.
-But do you know all the ways matcha benefits your health?
+You’ve likely heard of matcha tea — those bright green, frothy lattes on cafe menus everywhere.
+But do you know there are matcha benefits for your health?

-Matcha is a type of green tea made by grinding young tea leaves into a bright, emerald green powder.
+Matcha is a form of green tea made by grinding young tea leaves into a bright green powder.

-Most people prepare matcha by whisking the powder with hot water or milk to make a frothy green, creamy beverage with a laundry list of health benefits.
+Most people prepare matcha by whisking the powder with hot water or milk to make a creamy beverage with an impressive list of health benefits.

-Yes, most tea comes from the same plant, but green tea leaves are picked and dried for shorter periods than black tea, for example.
+Most tea comes from the same plant, but green tea leaves are picked and dried for shorter periods than black tea.

-Not only are matcha leave picked and dried earlier than most other teas, but they’re also shade-grown for the final two weeks of their growth cycle to boost chlorophyll levels.
+Not only are matcha leaves picked and dried earlier than most other teas, they’re also shade-grown for the final two weeks of their growth cycle to boost chlorophyll levels.

 Chlorophyll is the bright green pigment you see in tea plants and other greenery that helps them turn sunlight into energy.